micahmelling/auto-shap/README.md

 >>> model.fit(x, y)
 >>> shap_values_df, shap_expected_value, global_shap_df = generate_shap_values(model, x_df)
 ```
-auto-shap detected this was a boosted regressor and handled appropriately.
+auto-shap detected this was a boosted regressor and handled such a case
+appropriately.

 ## Saving Output
-The library also provides a helper function for saving output files and plots to a
+The library also provides a helper function for saving output and plots to a
 local directory.

 ```buildoutcfg